ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Because `NeedsAgent` and `Stale` do not cover all possible situations,
-we need a catch-all `case _` to do nothing.
-Recall from Chapter 2 that
-`.pure` creates the `for`'s (monadic) context from a value.

 Karena `NeedsAgent` dan `Stale` tidak menutup semua kemungkinan yang bisa
 terjadi, maka kita butuh jaring pengaman `cace _` yang sebenarnya tidak
 melakukan apapun.
 Saudara bisa mengingat kembali bab 2 dimana `.pure` menciptakan konteks monadik
 dari sebah nilai (`for`).

-`foldLeftM` is like `foldLeft`, but each iteration of the fold may return a
-monadic value.
-In our case, each iteration of the fold returns `F[WorldView]`.
-The `M` is for Monadic.
-We will find more of these *lifted* methods that behave
-as one would expect, taking monadic values in place of values.

 `foldLeftM` sendiri sebenarnya mirip dengan `foldLeft`.
 Namun, tiap iterasi
 dari penekukan ("fold") bisa saja menghasilkan sebuah nilai monadik.